-This is a laboratory course designed to be taken in conjunction with BIOL R101 as an introduction to biology laboratory practices for non-majors as well as those considering majoring in Biology.
-The laboratory exercises cover the scientific method, basic biochemistry, microscopy, cellular organization, cellular energy transformation, cellular reproduction, genetics, and evolution.
+This is a laboratory course designed to be taken in conjunction with BIOL R101.
+The laboratory exercises deal with the scientific method, basic biochemistry, microscopy, cellular organization, cellular energy transformation, molecular genetics and evolution.
 Field trips may be required.
+Course is offered Pass/No Pass (P/NP) at student's option.
+Transfer credit: UC, CSU

-BIOL R120 - Principles of Biology I
+BIOL R120-Principles of Biology I